-- a) No testing is permitted at sites which are not currently approved for use by Formula 1 cars.
-In order to ensure that venue licence conditions are respected at all times during testing, Competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - b) During all Formula One testing: - red flag procedures must be respected; - no other type of vehicle is permitted on the track; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed.
+- 63) a) Testing shall be considered any track running time undertaken by a competitor entered in the Championship.
+Any other track running time undertaken by, or on behalf of a competitor entered in the Championship (or which is suspected of being connected in any way whatsoever with a competitor entered in the Championship) is not permitted. - b) No competitor may carry out more than 30000km of testing during a calendar year. - Cars must be fitted with the FIA ECU required by Article 8.2 of the 2008 FIA Formula One Technical Regulations. - d) No testing is permitted at sites which are not currently approved for use by Formula 1 cars.
+In order to ensure that venue licence conditions are respected at all times during testing, Competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - e) During all Formula One testing : - red flag procedures must be respected ; - no other type of vehicle is permitted on the track; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed.